supabase/supabase-flutter/README.md

   runApp(MyApp());
 }

+// It's handy to then extract the Supabase client in a variable for later uses final supabase = Supabase.instance.client;
 ```

 > `authCallbackUrlHostname` is optional.
 It will be used to filter Supabase authentication redirect deeplink.
 You need to provide this param if you use deeplink for other features on the app.